Teresa Baksa: A Pictorial Biography

 The Figure/Ideas

-The faculty of working artists at Montserrat was top-notch and varied.
-After the required first-year foundation program in all disciplines of studio art, students gravitated towards those teachers who would become most influential in the formation of the student's style of expression.
-For Teresa, the strongest influence was Joseph Jeswald, (b.1927-2009).
-Jeswald was a prolific and driven figure painter, brilliant intellectual, and an enthusiastic teacher who stressed ideas, metaphor, and unique personal expression above all else.
-He became a mentor to, and a life-long friend of Teresa.
+The faculty of working artists at Montserrat was excellent and diverse.
+After the first-year foundation program in studio art, students chose teachers who significantly shaped their artistic style.
+For Teresa, the biggest influence was Joseph Jeswald (1927-2009).
+Jeswald was a dedicated figure painter, an insightful thinker, and a passionate teacher who prioritized ideas, metaphor, and personal expression.
+He became a mentor and lifelong friend to Teresa.

 Joseph Jeswald with his paintings, Long Island, NY, 1990 Photo by Teresa Welch